Hydroxocobalamin: Injectable hydroxocobalamin

 Pernicious anemia is the most common cause of vitamin B_{12} deficiency.
 While it technically refers to anemia caused specifically by autoimmune deficiency of intrinsic factor, it is commonly used to refer to B_{12}-deficient anemia as a whole, regardless of cause.

 Side effects

+Hydroxocobalamin is generally regarded as safe with both local and systemic exposure.
+The US FDA at the end of 2006 approved the use of hydroxocobalamin as an injection for the treatment of cyanide poisoning.

-The literature data on the acute toxicity profile of hydroxocobalamin show it is generally regarded as safe with local and systemic exposure.
-The ability of hydroxocobalamin to rapidly scavenge and detoxify cyanide by chelation has resulted in several acute animal and human studies using systemic hydroxocobalamin doses at suprapharmacological doses as high as 140 mg/kg to support its use as an intravenous (IV) treatment for cyanide exposure.
-The US FDA at the end of 2006 approved the use hydroxocobalamin as an injection for the treatment of cyanide poisoning.
+The ability of hydroxocobalamin to rapidly scavenge and detoxify cyanide by chelation has resulted in several acute animal and human studies using systemic hydroxocobalamin doses at suprapharmacological doses, as high as 140 mg/kg, to support its use as an intravenous (IV) treatment for cyanide exposure.
+High doses cause short term increases of blood pressure, which may be useful because cyanide and carbon monoxide poisoning tend to lower the blood pressure.

-The drug causes a reddish discoloration of the urine (chromaturia), which can look like blood in the urine.
+Hydroxocobalamin is red; in very high doses it causes a reddish discoloration of the skin, and also of the urine (chromaturia, which could be mistaken for blood in the urine).